web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/static-assets.md

 If you need to import assets in other formats, please refer to [Extend Asset Types](#extend-asset-types).

 :::tip SVG images
 SVG image is a special case.
-Builder support convert SVG to React components, so SVG is processed separately.
+Rsbuild support convert SVG to React components, so SVG is processed separately.
 For details, see [Import SVG Assets](/guide/basic/svg-assets.html).
 :::

 ## Import Assets in JS file